What Happens In The Manic Phase Of Bipolar Disorder?

 What is bipolar disorder?

 Bipolar disorder, previously called manic depression, is a mental health condition that causes shifts in mood, attention, and ability to function.
 Bipolar symptoms generally occur during manic and depressive episodes, which are often experienced in succession.
-Manic episodes are marked by emotional highs, increased energy levels, and feelings of elation or excitement.
+Manic episodes are marked by emotional highs, increased energy levels, and elation or excitement.
 Depressive episodes are characterized by low mood, decreased energy levels, and loss of interest.
 The National Institute of Mental Health reports that approximately 2.8% of adults have experienced bipolar disorder at some point.

 There are three primary types of bipolar disorder, bipolar I, bipolar II, and cyclothymia.
 Manic episodes can look different depending on which type an individual experiences.